Cap USD (CUSD) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Cap USD Historical Price

-According to the latest data gathered on Cap USD live price page, the current price of Cap USD is 1USD.
+According to the latest data gathered on Cap USD live price page, the current price of Cap USD is 0.999759USD.
 The circulating supply of Cap USD(CUSD) is

 In the past 24 hours, Cap USD has shown a price movement of